-Solution Estimated Cost RoCoF Sync Torque/Power (Voltage Stability/Ref) Prevent Voltage Collapse Prevent Sub-Sync Osc. / SG Compita ble Hi Freq Stability RMS Modelling Fault Level Post Fault Over Volts Harmonic & Imbalance System Level Maturity Key Doesn't No Resolve Issue P Potential I Improves No Resolves Issue Constrain Asyncronous Generation High I. Yes Yes Yes Yes Yes Yes Yes Yes Proven These technologies are or have the Syncronous Compensation High Т Yes Yes Yes Yes Yes Yes Yes Yes Proven potential to be Grid Forming / Option 1 VSM Medium Yes Yes Yes Yes Yes Yes Yes Yes P Modelled VSMOH Low No Yes Yes No P P P Yes P Modelled Has the potential to Synthetic Inertia Medium Yes No No Р No No No No No Modelled contribute but relies Other NG Projects Low Yes Р Yes No No No P P No The or etical on the above Solutions
+Soluti tion Estimated Cost Bacat.
+Sync Torque/Power (Voltgae Stability/Ref) Prevent voltage collapse Prevent Sub-Synch Qsc/SG Compatible Hi Freq Stability RMS Modelling Fault Level Post Fault Over Volts Hamonics & Imbalance System Level Maturioty Notes Constrain Asynchron Generatio nous High I Yes Yes Yes Yes Yes Yes Yes Yes Proven These technologies are or have the potential to be Grid Forming Synchrone Compense High I. Yes Yes Yes Yes Yes Yes Yes Yes Proven ond ronning VSM Medium Yes Yes Yes Yes Yes Yes Yes Yes Р Modelled VSM0H Low No Yes Yes Yes Yes Yes Yes Yes Р Modelled Synthetic Inertia Medium Yes No No Р No No No No No Modelled Has the potential to Other NG Projects ì Low Yes Р Yes No No No Р Ρ No Theoretical contribute but relies on above solutions Key esn't solve lssu P Pot tential I Imp proves Yes Res solves ue

-Two traditional approaches can be used to address this problem.
-The first is to constrain on synchronous plant.
+In the Proposer's view two traditional approaches can be used to address this problem.
+The first is to constrain on synchronous plant and the second would be to use Synchronous Compensators.
 This would be expensive and may also be dependent upon the use of carbon based thermal plant which would make it difficult if not impossible to achieve the zero carbon operation by 2025 target and indeed the "Net Zero Ambition".
 Notwithstanding this, there is no guarantee that there will be an abundance of synchronous plant available in the longer term future.
-The second approach would be to install synchronous compensators.
-These are effectively rotating electrical synchronous machines which rotate at the same speed as the grid frequency.
+The second approach would be to install synchronous These are effectively rotating electrical synchronous machines which compensators. rotate at the same speed as the grid frequency.
 They are not driven by a turbine and hence do not produce a continuous Active Power (MW) output, however by varying the magnetic field strength, they can contribute to reactive power control and hence Grid voltage control.
-The important point here is that under a faulted Grid condition, they exhibit similar characteristics to that of a synchronous generator (eg contribution to inertia, high fault currents, synchronising torque etc).
-This capability can further be enhanced by a flywheel connected to the rotor of the synchronous compensator.
+The important point here is that under a faulted Grid condition, they exhibit similar characteristics to that of a synchronous generator (e.g. contribution to inertia, high fault currents, synchronising torque etc).
+This capability can further be enhanced by directly connected flywheels.

-A further solution which is the subject of this GC0137 Grid Code modification, is through the introduction of GB Grid Forming (formerly referred to as a Virtual Synchronous Machine).
+In the Proposer's view a further solution which is the subject of this GC0137 Grid Code modification, is through the introduction of GB Grid Forming (formerly referred to as a Virtual Synchronous Machine).
 The aim here is to enhance the capability of conventional power electronic converter plant so it exhibits similar characteristics to that of synchronous plant.
 This technique has been available for some time, having been used in a number of other applications such as the marine industry but has not been widely utilised in utility Grid applications as there has been no real need based on the existing current background of synchronous generation.
+The technique can also be used for Smart Loads but also smaller scale storage systems such as electric vehicles.
+In particular, electric vehicles which have an import and export capability (V2G - Vehicle to Grid) provide a good fit for providing Grid Forming in so far that whilst the individual contribution may be modest, the cumulative effect on the Total System could be very significant whilst providing opportunities for Aggregators and Suppliers.

-This technique together with the other options mentioned can provide another solution to addressing the Grid Stability issue.
+Grid Forming together with the other options mentioned can provide another solution to addressing the Grid Stability issue.
 The introduction of this additional technique is seen as a key enabler to achieving zero carbon operation by 2025 as well as helping to reduce cost.